-- 13. When using the Reference Design for common space measures as specified in the National Rater Design Review and Rater Field Checklist, first review the Common Space Applicability Notes that are included in Exhibit 1. - 14.
-For buildings certifying to v1.2: The following map illustrates the Climate Zone boundaries as defined by the 2021 IECC Figure R301.1.

-- 15. For Prescriptive Path buildings with oil-fired equipment, use the efficiency listed for gas-fired equipment. - 16.
+- 12. For all Versions except National v1.2: 2009 and 2012 IECC Climate Zone designations, as defined and illustrated in Sections 301 and R301 respectively, are used to configure the ENERGY STAR Reference Design. - 13.
+When using the Reference Design for common space measures as specified in the National Rater Design Review and Rater Field Checklist, first review the Common Space Applicability Notes that are included in Exhibit 1. - 14.
+2021 IECC Climate Zone designations, as defined and illustrated in Section R301 of the code, are used to configure the ENERGY STAR Reference Design Home.
+Note that some locations have shifted to a different Climate Zone in the 2021 IECC compared to prior editions. - 15.
+For Prescriptive Path buildings with oil-fired equipment, use the efficiency listed for gas-fired equipment. - 16.
 Track A HVAC Grading by Rater shall not be used until an implementation schedule has been defined for ANSI / RESNET / ACCA Std.
 310 by the HCO or MRO that the building is being certified under.
 Track A HVAC Grading by Rater shall then use ANSI / RESNET / ACCA Std.
 310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the schedule defined by the HCO or MRO that the building is being certified under. - 17.
 Buildings certified under Rev. 01 and Rev. 02 of the program requirements are permitted to use any version of the MFNC National HVAC Design Report. - 18.
 Appendix G from the referenced code or from ASHRAE 90.1-2016 or may be used. - 19.
 These Performance Target options may not be used for projects using Appendix G from ASHRAE 90.1-2016. - 20.
 Appendix G from ASHRAE 90.1-2016 must be used. - 21.
 Appendix G from ASHRAE 90.1-2019 must be used.